Bfsg LLC Takes Position in Guardant Health, Inc. (NASDAQ:GH)

 Bfsg LLC purchased a new stake in shares of Guardant Health, Inc. (NASDAQ:GH – Free Report) during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund purchased 22,676 shares of the company’s stock, valued at approximately $812,000.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Ameritas Advisory Services LLC purchased a new position in shares of Guardant Health during the 1st quarter valued at $27,000.
+Several other institutional investors and hedge funds have also modified their holdings of the stock.
+Ameritas Advisory Services LLC bought a new stake in Guardant Health in the first quarter worth $27,000.
 Acadian Asset Management LLC bought a new stake in Guardant Health in the first quarter worth $37,000.
 Captrust Financial Advisors boosted its holdings in Guardant Health by 33.2% in the second quarter.
 Captrust Financial Advisors now owns 1,087 shares of the company’s stock worth $44,000 after purchasing an additional 271 shares in the last quarter.
 Manchester Capital Management LLC bought a new stake in Guardant Health in the first quarter worth $51,000.
 Finally, Harel Insurance Investments & Financial Services Ltd. boosted its holdings in Guardant Health by 16.6% in the second quarter.
 Harel Insurance Investments & Financial Services Ltd. now owns 1,969 shares of the company’s stock worth $70,000 after purchasing an additional 281 shares in the last quarter.
 92.65% of the stock is currently owned by hedge funds and other institutional investors.

 In related news, insider Kumud Kalia sold 2,125 shares of the stock in a transaction dated Tuesday, September 12th.
 The shares were sold at an average price of $32.59, for a total value of $69,253.75.
 Following the completion of the transaction, the insider now owns 7,813 shares of the company’s stock, valued at $254,625.67.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-6.20% of the stock is owned by company insiders.
+Company insiders own 6.20% of the company’s stock.

 Guardant Health Stock Up 6.6 %